 4. Procedures for Minor Revision

 It is the duty of the college curriculum committee(s) involved with a minor to maintain the program’s structure and coherence.
 Once a minor is approved by the ICC, changes to the minor that do not have a significant effect on its focus may be completed with the approval of the involved academic unit(s) and the college curriculum committee(s).
 Significant changes in the focus of the minor must be approved by the appropriate academic unit(s) curriculum committee(s), the college curriculum committee(s) and be resubmitted to the ICC for final consideration and approval.

+UPDATED FINC 220 TO REFLECT A CHANGE OF NAME FROM CORPORATE FINANCE TO FINANCIAL MANAGEMENT AND UPDATED THE PREREQUISITES AS THEY WERE NOT LISTED; 5/23/2016 LB